-At Hillcross, agreed levels of consequences ensure that children and adults develop a shared understanding of behaviour and consequence, and this aids consistency.
+At Hillcross, agreed levels of consequences ensure that children and adults develop a shared understanding of the link between behaviour and consequence, and this aids consistency.
 As a result everyone understands behaviours that support learning and well-being and how they can be effectively supported across the school.
+The diagram below indicates the type of behaviour that will lead to a specific level of consequence.

-^{}Play fighting is deemed a Level 3 behaviour and is not allowed at Hillcross.
+^{}Play fighting is deemed a behaviour that would lead to a Level 3 consequence and is not allowed at Hillcross.
 The reason for this is that play fighting typically involves physical aggression and usually results in someone getting hurt.
 Although there may be no intent to hurt someone, inevitably someone does, and this then escalates and often leads to children intentionally hurting each other.

-Consequences
+Possible Consequences